 Please note if you have already paid into a Stocks & Shares ISA since 6 April 2015, you will not be able to open another Stocks & Shares ISA before 6 April 2016.
 You may however make additional payments – up to the £15,240 ISA subscription limit - into your existing account(s).

 You can open an ISA if you are over 18 years old and a UK resident for tax purposes.
 Crown employees are also eligible.
 You can get started with a minimum of £50 per month or £1,000 lump sum.

 PathFinder and HeadStart are not a recommendation or advice in respect of a particular investment.
-The Select List is not a recommendation to buy or sell a fund.
-If you need additional help, please speak to a financial adviser.
+Whilst the Select List represents funds that our experts particularly rate, we are not recommending that these funds are right for you.
+Additionally, you may own a fund that is not listed on The Select List and we are not recommending that you sell it.
+You must ensure that any fund you choose to invest in is suitable for your own personal circumstances.
+Fidelity Personal Investing only gives information about products and services and does not provide investment advice based on individual circumstances.
+If you are unsure of the suitability of an investment you should speak to an authorised financial adviser.
 You should regularly reassess the suitability of your investments to ensure they continue to meet your attitude to risk, investment goals, and the time horizon for which you want to invest.